-- International Standards on Auditing in the UK (ISAs (UK)) require us to communicate on a timely basis all facts and matters that may have a bearing on our independence. - We confirm that we will comply with Financial Reporting Council's (FRC) Revised Ethical Standard (June 2016).
-In our professional judgement, the audit process is independent and our objectivity has not been compromised in any way.
+- International Standards on Auditing in the UK (ISAs (UK)) require us to communicate on a timely basis all facts and matters that may have a bearing on our independence. - 7.
+We confirm that we comply with the Financial Reporting Council's (FRC) Ethical Standards.
+In our professional judgement, the audit process is independent and our objectivity has not been compromised in any way. - 8.
+We set out in Appendix 2 our assessment and confirmation of independence.